 What is the food like?

 We pride ourselves on the food.
-Carlos Dominguez, our resident chef manager, ensures that we all eat well and healthily.
+Our resident chef manager ensures that we all eat well and healthily.
 The kitchens are managed by Holroyd Howe Limited, a specialist educational catering company, and everything is cooked on the premises, with fresh ingredients.
 The kitchen has been awarded 5 stars for its excellent food hygiene.
 The boys get to know the kitchen staff very well, and Carlos is another important figure in looking after the boys.
 We all sit down to lunch together – boys and staff – and this is an important focus to the day.
 Breakfast and supper are more informal and a good time to mull over the events of the day.